CatStack496/JS-MCDP-IDE-and-Lib/README.md

   This is an ongoing project, and is not ready for production use yet.

   This project uses JavaScript Libraries like JSzip, jQuery, Google's Blockly.js, ~~CodeMirror~~, Popper.js/Bootstrap, etc.

+  **!!IMPORTANT: THIS IS ONLY FOR USE WITH Minecraft: Java Edition!!**